Review: More Deaths Than One

 Unfortunately for Stark, the ordinariness of his life ends there.

 Stark learns from the newspaper that his mother, Lydia Stark, has passed away – again.
 Yes, after burying his mother once already, the woman apparently has died a second time, 22 years later.

 Convinced it has to be a hoax, Stark decides to show up for his mother’s second funeral.

-All the usual people are at the funeral, friends and family, including Stark’s old college girlfriend Lorena Jones.
+All the usual people are at the funeral, friends, and family, including Stark’s old college girlfriend Lorena Jones.
 Stark watches the funeral as an outsider only to find himself with more than one shock.
-Not only does the funeral appear to be entirely real, the man his old girlfriend is with comes as a big shock too.
+Not only does the funeral appear to be entirely real, but the man his old girlfriend is with also comes as a big shock too.
 Bob Stark finds himself staring at none other than Bob Stark.
 But how can this be?
 How can he be watching himself at his own mother’s second funeral?

 Stark soon finds himself pulled along an inevitable series of events, his newly befriended waitress Kerry Casillas at his side.